Ski weekends and short ski breaks - Minimal time travelling, maximum time skiing

 Short ski breaks over New Year

 Champaign breakfast followed by a spot of skiing, that's one way to kick off the New Year in style.
-This year (2019/20) New Year's Eve falls on a Tuesday so a Sunday to Wednesday or Sunday to Thursday ski break in our catered chalets makes perfect sense.
+This year (2022/23) New Year's Eve falls on a Saturday and we can find you some great hotel accommodation.

 After all that, you may be wondering how much a ski weekend may set you back?